project-roadwork/the-plains/MODIFICATIONS.md

 			Author: Illinois_Roadbuff "Rogue Jr"

 			[MODIFICATIONS]
-				- Added new tollway assets (gantrys, etc)
+				- Added new tollway assets (gantries, etc.)
 				- Added brightness to the lighting
 				- Added a ColorCorrection effect
 				- Provided an example sign on the tollway gantry (CC BY 4.0)